compose-spec/compose-spec/05-services.md

 The long form syntax enables the configuration of additional fields that can't be expressed in the short form.

-- `restart`: when `true` Compose restarts this service after it updated the dependency service.
+- `restart`: When set to `true` Compose restarts this service after it updates the dependency service.
-  This applies to an explicit restart controlled by a Compose operation, and excludes automated restart by the container runtime after container died.
+  This applies to an explicit restart controlled by a Compose operation, and excludes automated restart by the container runtime after the container dies.

-- `condition`: condition under which dependency is considered satisfied
+- `condition`: Sets the condition under which dependency is considered satisfied
-  - `service_started`: is an equivalent of the short syntax described above
+  - `service_started`: An equivalent of the short syntax described above
-  - `service_healthy`: specifies that a dependency is expected to be "healthy" (as indicated by [healthcheck](#healthcheck)) before starting a dependent service.
+  - `service_healthy`: Specifies that a dependency is expected to be "healthy" (as indicated by [healthcheck](#healthcheck)) before starting a dependent service.
-  - `service_completed_successfully`: specifies that a dependency is expected to run to successful completion before starting a dependent service.
+  - `service_completed_successfully`: Specifies that a dependency is expected to run to successful completion before starting a dependent service.
-- `required`: when `false` Compose only warns you when the dependency service isn't started or available.
-If not defined the default value of `required` is `true`.
+- `required`: When set to `false` Compose only warns you when the dependency service isn't started or available.
+If it's not defined the default value of `required` is `true`.

 Service dependencies cause the following behaviors: